ika4422/simple-word-generator/README.md

 ### Constraints
 Constraints are what determine the structure of a syllable, currently only V and C are supported class symbols (for consonant and vowel respectively) however additional class symbols may be added later.

-The following symbols are used to define syllabic structure with each phoneme separated by commas when defining your syllabic structure:
+The following symbols are used to define syllabic structure, with each phoneme separated by commas when defining your syllabic structure:

 Class Symbol | Meaning
 -------------|--------